 Click on the drop-down just below the Size/Color bar for the full selection!

-White Eagle Corn's young ears are a substantial, flavorful sweet roasting corn; mature they're a good blue flour, dent or field corn.
-Very large ears range from all blue to some with a majority of white kernels.
+White Eagle Corn is a multi-use corn, as the young ears are a substantial, flavorful sweet roasting corn; as they mature they're a good blue flour, dent or field corn.
+This blue and white corn variety has very large ears over a red cob with colors ranging from all blue to a mixture of blue and white kernels.

 Approx 125 seeds per pack

 Plant corn directly in warm and rich soil 1 or 2 weeks after last frost in spring.
 Germination is best in soil temperature of at least 60F.
 At 55F, it will be retarded, and at 50F there is minimal germination.

 Plant 1-2" deep and thin to 8-10" apart in rows 30 - 36" apart.
 Planting 4-row blocks ensures better pollination than 2 long rows.
 Corn is ready when the silk on the ears is brown.
 Old timers say to get the barbeque hot as you go out to pick corn.
 The sooner it is cooked the tastier it is, and roasting it is heavenly!